The Stefan problem and free targets of optimal Brownian martingale transport: Optimal stopping times and potential flows

-We can in fact show that $R^U$ (so $R$ in our convention) is not dependent on $\tau$ but only on $\mu$ and $\nu$ as long as the stopping time is given by the hitting time to a monotone barrier; this is not straightforward because $R^U$ is determined by the potential flow $U_{\mu_t}$ which then is determined by the distribution $\mu_t \sim W_{\tau \wedge t}$.
-In particular this yields the uniqueness of the hitting time $\tau$ (hitting a forward or backward barrier set) for given $\mu$ and $\nu$.
-When $R$ is finely closed, such uniqueness of the barrier is known (see e.g. \cite[Remarks 2.3 and 6.19]{beiglboeck2017optimal}).
-We remove this restrictive assumption in the proof below, where we make use of the parabolic obstacle problem that the $w$-variable solves.
+Theorem~\ref{thm:tau-equal-tau-U} states that if $\tau=\tau^*$ is the {\red optimal hitting time obtained in Theorem~\ref{thm:optimal-Skorokhod-existence}, then the barrier can be given by $R^U$. } {\red As the potential flow is a natural object associated to a stopping time, we regard $R^U$ as the canonical barrier associated to $\tau=\tau^*$, $\mu$ and $\nu$.
+From now on we mean $R^U$ whenever we say a monotone barrier $R$ for an optimal stopping time $\tau^*$.
+Using closedness of $R^U$ we can in fact show that $R^U$ (so $R$ in our convention) is not dependent on $\tau^*$ (more precisely, the cost function it optimizes)} but only on $\mu$ and $\nu$, as long as the optimal stopping time is given by the hitting time to a monotone barrier.
+In particular this yields {\red uniqueness of the optimal stopping time $\tau^*$} (hitting a forward or backward barrier set) for given $\mu$ and $\nu$, {\red depending only on the type, not on a particular cost. }

-\begin{lemma} Let $\mu, \nu$ and $\tau$ be as given in Proposition~\ref{lem:nu-s-less-s-u-zero} with $\nu$ uniformly positive in its support.
-In type (II), assume that $\tau >0$ almost surely.
-Then for given $\mu$ and $\nu$, the barrier set $R$ (more precisely, the barrier function $s$ of $R$) is unique $\nu$-a.e. \end{lemma} \begin{proof} Let $(\eta, \rho)$ and $w$ be as given in the proof of Theorem~\ref{thm:tau-equal-tau-U}.

-Note that the above parabolic obstacle problem \eqref{obstacle_1} and \eqref{obstacle_2} each has a unique solution due to comparison principle.
-Indeed, suppose $w_1$ and $w_2$ solve the same parabolic obstacle problem with the same initial data.
-Then $(w_1-w_2)_+$ is a subsolution of the heat equation with zero initial data, and thus it is zero.
-Hence $w$ and $\{w>0\} = (R^U)^c$ is determined only by $\mu$ and $\nu$.
-Hence we conclude by \eqref{2}. \end{proof}